adiphoorn/angular-course/README.md

 ## Start development server and application

-Run `npn run server:all`.
+Run `npm run server:all`.
-Because i used an JSON file that is loading from server.
+Always run this to use the application.
+It start first the server and then the application.

 ## Code scaffolding